Swisscom ups stakes in PubliGroupe takeover battle with Tamedia

-ZURICH (Reuters) - Swisscom SCMN.VX upped the stakes in a battle for PubliGroupe PUBN.S on Friday, topping an existing bid for the Swiss advertising firm with a 502 million Swiss franc ($563.19 million) offer.
+ZURICH, May 16 (Reuters) - Swisscom upped the stakes in a battle for PubliGroupe on Friday, topping an existing bid for the Swiss advertising firm with a 502 million Swiss franc ($563.19 million) offer.

 The Swiss national telecoms provider had already bid 230 million francs for PubliGroupe’s shares in two local directory businesses, but expanded that bid for the entirety of the firm in order to clinch control of local.ch, which provides information on phone numbers.

-Swisscom’s offer trumps by one-third a rival bid for PubliGroupe by Swiss media company Tamedia AG (TAMN.S), which last month launched 150-franc-per-share offer valuing the advertising group at around 375 million francs.
+Swisscom’s offer trumps by one-third a rival bid for PubliGroupe by Swiss media company Tamedia AG, which last month launched 150-franc-per-share offer valuing the advertising group at around 375 million francs.

 “Swisscom’s aim is to assume full control of local.ch and to continue developing its strategic directories business in the existing market environment,” Swisscom said in a statement.